Olamibosipo1/hashnodeArticles/clmh40cwz000c0al1f20s68s8.md

 Hi Hashnoders,
 I'd like to share my experience on my first project in data analytics here.
-The dashboard was created using Microsoft excel and the dataset (which is one of the historical sales of a supermarket company which was recorded in 3 different branches for 3 months data) was provided by my tutor @[Jacob Ajala](@DataAnalyst)
+The dashboard was created using Microsoft excel and the dataset (which is one of the historical sales of a supermarket company that was recorded in 3 different branches for 3 months data) was provided by my tutor @[Jacob Ajala](@DataAnalyst)

 Below is what the raw data looks like :